Forgot your password?

 Set several years after Devil May Cry 4. which was released a decade prior, the series returns with three playable characters including the original and recurring protagonist, Dante and the protagonist of the fourth installment, Nero.

 Devil May Cry 5 is the 5th main title of the Devil May Cry franchise.
-As with the preceeding four titles it is a hack and slash character action game.
+As with the preceding four titles, it is a hack and slash action game.
 It is the first Capcom developed DMC game since 2008.